jkocontreras/Accidenz-CC/README.md

 # CC Accidenz Grotesk

-Revival of the Akzidenz Grotesk font, created for Creative Commons by the Archetypo.xyz team Joaquín Contreras y Miguel Hernández Montoya.
+Revival of the Akzidenz Grotesk font, created for Creative Commons by the Archetypo.xyz team Joaquín Contreras & Miguel Hernández Montoya.

 You can read the launch article, by Claudio Ruiz https://creativecommons.org/2019/10/28/accidenz-commons-open-licensed-font/